 This post is a sequel to my Investment Tracking Spreadsheet post of three years ago.
 A number of readers have found the spreadsheet (‘example portfolio returns tracker’) outlined in that post helpful, so it’s time to bring it up to date.

-I have taken advantage of the long Easter weekend to release an updated public sheet (here) which supports live prices.
+I have taken advantage of the long Easter weekend to release an updated public share tracking spreadsheet (here) which supports live prices.
 The difficult bit is that it handles both equities (via GoogleFinance) and also funds (as listed on Hargreaves Lansdown).

-The sheet is still read only, but you can make a copy (either download a copy in Excel, or make a copy in Google Sheets) to edit yourself.
+The spreadsheet is still read only, but you can make a copy (either download a copy in Excel, or make a copy in Google Sheets) to edit yourself and make your own portfolio tracking tool.
 All appropriate disclaimers apply – use at your own risk.

 I’ve been tracking my portfolio rigorously for over four years now.
 One thing I’ve been asked for quite a few times is a copy of the spreadsheet I use to monitor it.
 So here goes.